Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

 Define Software Engineering:It is a displine that involves the application of engineering principles and practices to the design ,development,maintenance,testing and evaluation of software system.

 What is software engineering, and how does it differ from traditional programming?
+TRADITIONAL SOFTWARE DEVELOPMENT
+1. Its is used to develop simple software
+2. In this methodology, testing is done once the development phase is completed
+3. It follows a linear organizational expected structure.
+4. It provide less security.
+5. Client involvement is less as compared to Agile Development.
+6. It provide less functionality in the software.
+   AGILE SOFTWARE DEVELOPMENT
+1. It is used to develop complicatated software.
+2. In this methodology,testing and development processes are performed concurrently.
+3. It follows an iterative organizational structure.
+4. It provide high security.
+5. Client involvement is high as compared to traditional software development.
+6. It provides all the functionality needed by the users.

 Software Development Life Cycle (SDLC):1.
 Gathering Requirements
                                        2. Design Stage
                                        3. Implementation Stage